What is a Law School Forum?

 How do I register for a Law School Forum?

-Registration for the 2018 Law School Forums will open in March.
-Create an account on LSAC.org.
+Each year, forum registration opens in the spring.
+To register, create an account on LSAC.org.
 Then click Forums in the top menu bar.
 Click the Register/View Forums button.
 Then click the Register button associated with the forum you wish to attend.
 Review the registration form and click Register to complete the registration process.

 Do I have to set up an account at LSAC.org to attend a forum?